Over the past month we helped 97,584 new car buyers find their perfect car!

 The off-road masters at Jeep continue to offer a lineup that specializes in getting you deep into the great outdoors and (most importantly) back again.

-It all starts with a pair of five-seat crossovers in the Compass and the Patriot, which share the same wheelbase.
-The Patriot is the more rugged of the two and was set to be discontinued this year, but escapes the guillotine to return for one more run in 2014.
-The Compass competes with more conventional compact crossovers like the RAV4 and CR-V. For the new model year, it gets a new six-speed transmission and styling updates inside and out.
-The Compasss is offered with two optional four-wheel drive systems, the second one earning the Compass a Trail-Rated designation.
+Jeep offers a pair of five-seat crossovers in the Compass and the Patriot, which share the same wheelbase.
+The Patriot is the more rugged looking of the two, with the Compass styled more closely to the Grand Cherokee.
+Last year, the pair got new six-speed transmissions and styling updates but they both stand pat for 2015.
+The Compass is offered with two optional four-wheel drive systems, the second one earning the Compass a Trail-Rated designation.

-Jeep’s largest and most luxurious model is the Grand Cherokee, and it gets plenty of updates for the new model year.
-2014 brings a new eight-speed transmission which improves fuel economy and a few new tech features, including a new, digital instrument cluster and a large 8.4-inch touchscreen that controls the optional UConnect system.
-UConnnect is one of our favorite infotainment systems, with easy to navigate menus and an intuitive setup.
-Also new for 2014 is an optional diesel engine, which offers great fuel economy and plenty of torque.
+Jeep’s largest and most luxurious model is the Grand Cherokee, and it got a large update last year which brought an eight-speed transmission, a new diesel engine option, and new tech features, including a digital instrument cluster and a large 8.4-inch touchscreen that controls the optional UConnect system.
+UConnect is one of our favorite infotainment systems, with easy to navigate menus and an intuitive setup.
 The Grand Cherokee features one of the most refined cabins around; this is one Jeep that will have you sitting comfortably no matter what terrain you’re on.
 There are three optional four-wheel-drive systems as well as a Quadra-Lift air suspension that can adjust the ride height.

-When you think of a traditional Jeep, you probably think of one these models: the Wrangler, or the four-door Wrangler Unlimited.
+When you think of a traditional Jeep, you probably think of the Wrangler or the four-door Wrangler Unlimited.

 Zero percent financing, employee discount, cash back, out-the-door price tags...